 FRESHWATER INTENSITY (m3/TONNE)

-2018 2019 2020 2021 2022
+2019 2020 2021 2022 2023

-Mosaic companywide 1 6.69 6.66 6.53 6.34 7.16
+Mosaic companywide 6.66 6.53 6.34 7.16 7.41

-NOTE: 12022 water intensity excludes our Louisiana sites, Faustina and Uncle Sam, as these sites are currently under assessment of their water balance and once-through cooling water use within the plants.
+NOTE: 2023 water intensity excludes our Louisiana sites, Faustina and Uncle Sam, as these sites are currently under assessment of their water balance and once-through cooling water use within the plants.
 Freshwater intensity figures reported here are different from our freshwater target in that they include closed and idled sites.
-For withdrawals and total intensity broken down by business segment, please see our 2022 Environment Metrics Supplement.